 - Explain the problems with Bell’s machine (bottom of pg.
 146).

-- View a photo of the Robert McCormick farm and workshop at the Virginia Department of Historic Resources.
+- View a photo of the Robert McCormick farm and workshop.

 - View the Robert McCormick reaper.

 - Explain how Robert McCormick’s reaper worked and the design problem.

 - Explain how Cyrus McCormick improved his father’s reaper (pg.
 149).

 - View an illustration of the first practical reaper invented by Cyrus McCormick at Machine-History.com.

 - Make a list of the objections the farmers had to a mechanical reaper that McCormick would have to overcome.

 - Learn more about William Butler Ogden who financed McCormick’s Chicago plant.

 - Learn more about Jearum Atkins whose invention of the self-rake helped improve McCormick’s reaper at FriendsofMountMoriahCemetery.org.